spectrum-health-systems/Abatab/src/Abatab/docs/doc/docproj/guidelines/docproj_Source-Code-Headers.md

 ## Class header

-Each class should have the following header **underneath* the Abatab header:
+Each class should have the following header **underneath* the Abatab header (80col width):

 ```csharp
 // -----------------------------------------------------------------------------